 Pharmacies in Bulgaria

-Expats can easily find pharmacies in Bulgaria's urban centres, and some hospitals also have a pharmacy attached.
-Some 24-hour pharmacies are available in larger cities such as Sofia and Plovdiv.
+Expats can easily find pharmacies in Bulgaria’s urban centres, and some hospitals also have a pharmacy attached.
+There are some 24-hour pharmacies in the largest cities like Sofia and Plovdiv.

-Expats can buy many prescription medicines over the counter and have their prescriptions from other EU countries filled in a Bulgarian pharmacy.
+Expats can buy many prescription medicines over the counter, and Bulgaria has been digitising its prescription system to improve medication access and reduce antibiotic misuse.
+Expats can have their prescriptions from other EU countries filled in a Bulgarian pharmacy.
 Pharmaceuticals in Bulgaria are relatively cheaper compared to the prices in other European countries.
-As brand names change from country to country, expats should take note of the generic names of their medications.
+As brand names vary from country to country, expats should take note of the generic names of their medications.

 Health risks in Bulgaria

 New arrivals will experience few health risks when living in Bulgaria.
-Despite this, those exploring Bulgaria's famed landscapes should be careful of tick-borne diseases such as Lyme disease and encephalitis.
-Expats can avoid tick bites using appropriate insect repellent and wearing long trousers.
+If you’re going out in the countryside, be careful of tick-borne diseases such as Lyme disease and encephalitis.
+You can avoid tick bites using insect repellent and wearing long trousers.

 Vaccinations for Bulgaria